hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 2. I can solve synthesis problems involving alkanes, alkyl halides, alkenes, and alkynes.
 3. **(CORE)** I can solve synthesis problems involving alcohols and ethers.
 4. **(CORE)** I can use curved arrow notation to draw mechanisms and explain reaction pathways in nucleophilic substitution and β-elimination reactions
-5. **(CORE)** Analyze IR spectroscopy data to deduce the functional groups present in the analyzed sample.
+5. **(CORE)** I can analyze IR spectroscopy data to deduce the functional groups present in the analyzed sample.
-6. Analyze MS fragmentation data to deduce the structure of the analyzed sample.
+6. I can analyze MS fragmentation data to deduce the structure of the analyzed sample.
-7. Analyze NMR spectroscopy data to elucidate the structure of organic compounds.
+7. I can analyze NMR spectroscopy data to elucidate the structure of organic compounds.
 8. I can use molecular orbital (MO) theory to explain reactivity and properties of organic molecules with conjugated pi systems.
 9. I can classify compounds as aromatic, antiaromatic, or non-aromatic.
 10. I can solve synthesis problems involving conjugated pi systems.